sphinx-labs/sphinx/docs/variables.md

-# Defining Variables in a ChugSplash File
+# Defining Variables in a Sphinx File

-This is a reference that explains how to assign values to every variable type in a ChugSplash config file.
+This is a reference that explains how to assign values to every variable type in a Sphinx config file.

 ## Table of Contents